By state

 Dinosaur National Monument

-Dinosaur National Monument is one of the most underrated free parks in the American West, and that perfect experience score is earned honestly.
+Dinosaur National Monument is one of the most underrated parks in the entire National Park System, and that reputation is genuinely hard to explain once you've been there.

 NPS Photo